JuanCSUCoder/JuanCSUCoder/README.md

 ### Hi there 👋
 ---
 ## My name is Juan Camilo Sánchez Urrego
-I'm a 17 years old self-taught programmer from Colombia, that is fascinated with everything related to computer science.
-I have learned a lot from the internet since 12 years old, and developed some interesting projects that I'll be updating on here.
+I'm a 18 years old self-taught programmer from Colombia, that is fascinated with everything related to computer science.
+I have learned a lot from the internet, and developed some interesting projects that I'll be updating on here.

 [Platzi Profile](https://platzi.com/@juancsucoder/)